Public newspapers

 As part of this outreach, we are partnering with neighborhoods and nonprofits to curate hyperlocal news contributions shared under a Creative Commons license and available to other news organizations.
 Now in its fifth year, this CPCN project has contributed over 90 percent of the original news stories produced by KEPW News.

-But since the Civil War amendments and the legal end of color-caste slavery, we no longer need a Senate, House, Electoral College, or any of the "Great Compromise" legal machinery which has contributed to structural racism in our nation.
-(In fact, the Jan.
-6 insurrection showed that it is actually dangerous to keep it around.)
+But since the Civil War amendments and the legal end of color-caste slavery, we no longer need a Senate, House, Electoral College, or any other cogs in the "Great Compromise" legal machinery that have successfully preserved structural racism in our nation.

-What might our new governance look like?
-This project explores the news we the people might need to effectively function as citizens under a second American Novus Ordo Seclorum, with enhanced human rights and rights of nature.
+How might we co-create a new form of self-governance?
+This project explores the news we the people might need to effectively function as the Cascadian co-creators of a renewed American Novus Ordo Seclorum, enhancing human rights and extending legal rights to Nature.

 Journo Duty